 To make your phone stop listening, you should turn off your microphone.
 A virtual assistant is just another feature on your smartphone, speaker, watch, or any other device.
 If you don’t use it or feel unsafe, you can disable it.
 Here is how to do it on different devices:

-How to turn off microphone access for Siri
+How to turn off microphone access on an iPhone

 Follow these steps to disable Siri on iOS:

 - Go to “Settings” and tap “Siri and search.”

 - Toggle off “Listen for “Hey Siri,” “Press side button for Siri,” and “Allow Siri when locked.”

 - Tap on “Turn off Siri” in the pop-up.